 However, we have to leave the ventilator/light on until the air is as dry as we want it to (guessing the humidity) and then turn it off manually.
 Which was not a situation for because I had no measurement how much humidity and temperature we have in the bathroom.
 Switching the light off would cause the ventilator to run a bit, but that was not enough for me.
 So this was the starting point.
 I wanted to measure the temperature and humidity to see when to switch off the light/ventilator.

 I went with something like this in the first place

 but yet I had to turn off the ventilator/light manually.
-The first idea - and so the entrance to the iot rabbit hole - was this: Controlling the light automatically when temperature and humidity changes.
+The first idea - and so the entrance to iot - was this: Controlling the light automatically when temperature and humidity changes.

 What I already had

 I already had a robot vacuum cleaner which is cleaning my flat not regularly with a schedule but when I leave the house I can tell it over an app that I want it to run through the flat and clean it.
 So that was nice.
 Roborock S6 was controller over the Mi Home App I had already installed.
 The robot does not directly has something to do with the home automation, however it is part of it.

 I also had an existing Raspberry Pi with a touch screen running for my Pi-Hole but I bought a new one for the home automation.
 We will cover this in the next section.

 And this was it.
 That was all I had.